Tengah Centralised Cooling System (CCS) Review by Actual User

 In my experience, there was a refusal to acknowledge the shortcomings or take full responsibility.
 Despite the significant time and inconvenience I endured dealing with technicians, service recovery staff, workers, and call centre staff, no compensation was offered.

-When I chose to terminate the service, I was informed that, according to their stated policies, I would receive only a 50% refund — similar to others who cancelled after key collection even without discovering any issues. - I've subscribed to CCS and people are advising me not to do false ceiling or box‑up.
+When I chose to terminate the service, I was informed that, according to their stated policies, I would receive only a 50% refund — similar to others who cancelled after key collection even without discovering any issues (yet). - I've subscribed to CCS and people are advising me not to do false ceiling or box‑up.
 Any comment?

 - If you've chosen to subscribe to CCS, that likely means you trust the system and the assurances provided by SP Group.
 If so, there should be little reason to doubt its reliability during your renovation planning.